ContextLab/CDL-tutorials/packages/README.md

 If you set up your docstrings correctly, that should be all you have to do.
 When `sphinx` builds the website, these references will automatically be populated with your docstrings.
 Note that this manual approach is easy enough for small projects but could be unsustainable for larger packages.
 For larger packages, you'll want to learn how to use [sphinx-apidoc](http://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).
 For an example of an `api.rst` file, see [here](https://github.com/ContextLab/hypertools/blob/master/docs/api.rst).

 ### Tutorials
 While tedious, this is a crucial part of your documentation.
 It provides a way for users to learn about the package how you intended it to be used.
 In practice, writing these notebooks are also very useful for finding software bugs and testing whether your API makes sense in the "wild".
 These tutorials can be written as a jupyter notebook (located in `docs/tutorial`) and then converted to `.rst` format with a script that I shamelessly stole from `seaborn` (located here: `docs/tutorial/tools/nb_to_doc.py`).
 For an example notebook see [here](https://github.com/ContextLab/hypertools/blob/master/docs/tutorials/plot.ipynb).
-After writing the tutorial from `docs/tutorial` in the terminal run: `make notebooks`.
-If this is successful, the output should be a `.rst` file with the same name as your notebook (and no error messages in the console). __NOTE:__ This must be run prior to generating the documentation.
+After writing the tutorial from `docs/tutorial`, edit the `docs/tutorial/Makefile` to refer to each of you tutorial notebooks ([example](https://github.com/ContextLab/hypertools/blob/master/docs/tutorials/Makefile)).
+The, in the terminal run: `make notebooks`.
+If this is successful, the output should be a `.rst` file with the same name as your notebook (and no error messages in the console).
+These `.rst` files will comprise the tutorials section of your documentation website. __NOTE:__ This must be run prior to generating the documentation.

+### `tutorials.rst`
+This file is used to specify the table of contents for your tutorials.
+It is located in `docs/tutorial.rst`.
+Edit it for you own use by:
+1. change line 5 to whatever title you'd like
+2. change line 8 to be the title of the tutorial
+3. change line 14 to be the location of the jupyter notebook containing the tutorial
+4. copy lines 8-14 for as many tutorials as you have

+### Build the documentation
+If you've made it this far, you now have all the elements to build the documentation.
+Inside of the `docs` folder, simply run: `make html`.
+If this runs successfully, it should generate a folder inside of `docs` called `_build`.
+Navigate into this folder and double click `index.html`.
+At this point, you should have a full documentation website.
+Click through the links to make sure they all work, and the examples and tutorials rendered properly.

+### ReadtheDocs
+If you've made it this far, syncing up to ReadtheDocs should be relatively painless:

+1. go to the ReadtheDocs [login](https://readthedocs.org/accounts/login/) page and enter your credentials (they will be on the CDL 1password site).
+2. log in and select "Import a project".
+Find your project and add it. __NOTE__: it will only show up here if it is under the CDL github list and is __public__.
+3. Give the project a name and click next.
+4. Navigate to "Advanced Settings" and check "Install your project inside a virtualenv using setup.py install"
+5. Under `Requirements file`, add the text: `docs/doc_requirements.txt`
+6. Navigate to the bottom and hit save

+You can check to see if everything worked by clicking "Builds".
+If the one on top says "Passed", the website compiled correctly on ReadtheDocs.
+If it says "Failed", click the build and it will give you some output useful for debugging.
+If this all works, then you are good to go!
+Any time you change the code/documentation (e.g. pushing to github), the website will rebuild and any new changes will be updated on the website automatically.

 ## Tests